manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 ## Plotting the joint angles in real time

 Open a new online plot tab using the blue bitton on top of the webui and you will see a new tab appearing.
-In the search box marked 'select y key' look for the pendulum joint positions key called `sai_tutorials::sensors::pendulum::joint_positions`.
+In the search box marked 'select y key' look for the pendulum joint positions key called `sai::sensors::pendulum::joint_positions`.
 You can type joint_positions in the search bar and it will appear.
 Press the start button and the plot starts appearing.

 ![](images/1_online_plot.png)